DARPA-ASKEM/terarium/README.md

-# terarium
+# TERArium
-Terarium is the client application for the ASKEM program.
-Terarium provides capabilities to create, modify, simulate, and publish machine extracted models.
+TERArium is the client application for the ASKEM program.
+TERArium provides capabilities to create, modify, simulate, and publish machine extracted models.

 ## Install and dependencies
-Terarium is built with Typescript, Vue3, and Koa backend.
-To run and develop Terarium, you will need these as a prerequisite:
+TERArium is built with Typescript, Vue3, and Koa backend.
+To run and develop TERArium, you will need these as a prerequisite:
 - Yarn 2
 - NodeJS 18